-On February 19, 2009, Coke Consolidated entered into an Amended and Restated Stock Rights and Restrictions Agreement (the "Amended Rights and Restrictions Agreement") with The Coca-Cola Company and Mr. Harrison.
+On February 19, 2009, Coke Consolidated entered into an Amended and Restated Stock Rights and Restrictions Agreement (the "Amended Rights and Restrictions Agreement") with The Coca-Cola Company and J. Frank Harrison, III, the Company's Chairman and Chief Executive Officer.
 In connection with entering into the Amended Rights and Restrictions Agreement, The Coca-Cola Company converted all of its 497,670 shares of Coke Consolidated class B common stock into an equivalent number of shares of Coke Consolidated common stock.
 The material terms of the Amended Rights and Restrictions Agreement include the following:

-so long as no person or group controls more of Coke Consolidated's voting power than is collectively controlled by Mr. Harrison, trustees under the will of J. Frank Harrison, Jr. and any trust that holds shares of Coke Consolidated stock for the benefit of the descendants of J. Frank Harrison, Jr. (collectively, the "Harrison Family"), The Coca-Cola Company will not acquire additional shares of Coke Consolidated stock without its
+- so long as no person or group controls more of Coke Consolidated's voting power than is collectively controlled by J. Frank Harrison, III, trustees under the will of J. Frank Harrison, Jr. and any trust that holds shares of Coke Consolidated stock for the benefit of the descendants of J. Frank Harrison, Jr. (collectively, the "Harrison Family"), The Coca-Cola Company will not acquire additional shares of Coke Consolidated stock without its consent; - so long as no person or group controls more of Coke Consolidated's voting power than is controlled by the Harrison Family, the Company has a right of first refusal with respect to any proposed disposition by The Coca-Cola Company of shares of Coke Consolidated stock; - Coke Consolidated has the right through January 27, 2019 to call for redemption of the number of shares of its stock that would reduce The Coca-Cola Company's equity ownership in the Company to 20% at a price not less than \$42.50 per share, to be either mutually determined by the parties or determined by an appraisal or appraisals conducted by an investment banker or bankers appointed by the parties; - The Coca-Cola Company has certain registration rights with respect to shares of Coke Consolidated stock owned by it; and

-- so long as no person or group controls more of Coke Consolidated's voting power than is controlled by the Harrison Family, the Company has a right of first refusal with respect to any proposed disposition by The Coca-Cola Company of shares of Coke Consolidated stock; - Coke Consolidated has the right through January 27, 2019 to call for redemption of the number of shares of its stock that would reduce The Coca-Cola Company's equity ownership in the Company to 20% at a price not less than \$42.50 per share, which is either mutually determined by the parties or determined by an appraisal or appraisals conducted by an investment banker or bankers appointed by the parties; - X The Coca-Cola Company has certain registration rights with respect to shares of Coke Consolidated stock owned by it; and - as long as The Coca-Cola Company holds the number of shares of Coke Consolidated stock that it currently owns, it has the right to have its designee proposed by the Company for nomination to the Company's Board, and Mr. Harrison and trustees of certain trusts established for the benefit of certain relatives of J. Frank Harrison, Jr. have agreed to vote shares of Coke Consolidated stock which they control in favor of such designee.
+• as long as The Coca-Cola Company holds the number of shares of Coke Consolidated stock that it currently owns, it has the right to have its designee proposed by the Company for nomination to the Company's Board, and J. Frank Harrison, III and trustees of certain trusts established for the benefit of members of the Harrison Family have agreed to vote shares of Coke Consolidated stock which they control in favor of such designee.